Blueforcer/awtrix3/docs/effects.md

 # Effects

-with v0.71 AWTRIX light can show effects wherever you want
+AWTRIX light can show effects wherever you want
 - Notification and CustomApps.
 This will show the effect as the first layer, so you can stil draw text over it.
 - Backgroundlayer.
 This will show the effect behind everything and in each app.
 You can add it via Hidden features.

 Just call the name for your favorite effect.
+AWTRIX sends all effect names once after start via MQTT to stats/effects.
+So you can create external selectors.
+Its also accessable via HTTTP /api/effects

 <table>
   <tr>